 There are some really good, compelling reasons to get married, from the practical (insurance, tax breaks, etc.) to the values-driven (like I value changing and learning with this person and being there for them for the rest of my life).
-But there are just as many, if not more, bad reasons to get married.
+But there are also some bad reasons to get married.
 Truly terrible reasons that people get married all the time.
 Which is probably why our divorce rate is so high.
 Here are seven of the worst reasons we can think of to enter into marriage:

 1. Everybody’s doing it

 The social pressure to get married heats up whenever you start seeing engagement photos on social media.
 At first it may seem like a curiosity—can you believe she’s getting married so young?—but soon, it snowballs, and before you know it, seeing the sparkly evidence of other people’s relationship status feels like a daily occurrence and suddenly you wonder if you’re the curiosity.

 Social media can make you feel like everyone but you is getting married.
 But this is inaccurate.
 People don’t post photos announcing that they’re not engaged.
 It’s kind of like how people think a lot more planes crash than actually do because they remember the headlines about plane crashes, but there are no headlines about all the planes that don’t crash.
 Also, even if literally everyone IS getting married, what does that have to do with you and your relationship?